 Avoid eating in the hotel

 One of the safest approaches is to avoid eating in the hotel or bed and breakfast establishment.
-Most restaurant chains are used to catering for people with food sensitivities.
+Most restaurant chains are used to catering to people with food sensitivities.
 They are set up to do so.
-Their menus include details of common allergens and their staff are trained to understand the importance of ensuring that people get accurate information about what is in a dish.
+Their menus include details of common allergens and their staff is trained to understand the importance of ensuring that people get accurate information about what is in a dish.

 Explain your dietary needs in advance